-Recycling is the “in thing” during this weak economy.
+Recycling continues to be popular.
 Walk about your home or garage and select cups and saucers, glass and plastic bottles, assorted types of cans, and other types of containers which will hold water or not depending whether you will be using cut flowers, artificial, or dried.

 Decorate these containers using glue, paste, decoupage supplies, spray paint, acrylic paints, ribbons, self-adhesive tapes of different colors, straws, twigs, shells, buttons, yarns, ropes, twine, and other articles which your creative genius would like to utilize.

 Depending on the type of container spray, dip, or brush with paint to perk up the exterior or the interior of the container.

 Glue or paste paper, buttons, shells, and other small objects to the exterior of the container.

 The self-adhesive tapes can be used to create vertical, horizontal, or abstract decorations to the exterior surface of the container.

 Wrap ribbon, yarns, rope, and twine around the outside of the container.

 Decorating the vase as you wish will help enhance the different types of flower arrangements which have been designed for various rooms in your home or for special occasions.

 1. Design: Look at your collection of flowers and accessories, and the type of vase or container to be used.
 Take into account the location and visualize the finished arrangement.

 Flower arranging can be as simple as placing one blossom into a narrow-neck vase or as complex as an ornate wreath.
 The finished design should compliment the area being decorated.
 These areas include furniture, room corners, wall nooks, book shelves, and other indoor and outdoor display areas.